 How do you know that you are alive?
 By breathing?
 By your thoughts?
 By your five senses?
 That’s correct.
 And there is this deeper intention behind it: You keep busy doing something (or thinking which is also a doing) so that you can feel you are alive.
 Your mind keeps your breathing and five senses and thoughts on guard so that it can assure you are alive.

 Let me ask you one last question.
-Do you want to live in your psychological world imagining the truth, or live joyfully as an existential human being experiencing the truth?
-Your choice.
-Feel free to register and download our app.
+Do you want to live in your psychological world imagining the truth?
+If you want to live joyfully as an existential human being, we will show you the way in our qigong program.